grzim/repository-search/README.md

 #### API Error Subdomain

-API errors are handled by wrapping asynchronous functions with `useWithErrorHandling`, which logs errors without changing the function's original behavior.
+API errors are handled by wrapping asynchronous functions with `withErrorLog`, which logs errors without changing the function's original behavior.

 ```ts
 export const client = new ApolloClient({